 We also read Bible stories from our favorite Children’s Bible.
 Here are some of our favorites:

 - The Jesus Storybook Bible (Great for children of all ages!!!)

-- Tiny Bear’s Bible –My 3 year old LOVES this Bible!
+- Tiny Bear’s Bible –My 3-year-old LOVES this Bible!
 He has several of the stories memorized from us reading it to him so much.
 Every night he hands it to us and says, “David!”
-(Obviously David and Goliath is his favorite).
+(Obviously David and Goliath are his favorites).
 He calls it his fluffy Bible, and he even sleeps with it, since the cover is so soft!
-LOL! — WOW, mind blown!
-I just realized when I linked this that Tiny Bear’s Bible and the Jesus Storybook Bible has the same author!
+LOL! — WOW, my mind is blown!
+I just realized when I linked this that Tiny Bear’s Bible and the Jesus Storybook Bible have the same author!
 No wonder we love these both so much!